Riddhi-shetty/Group-4/Readme.md

 @Manasa2001 Manasanagilla321@gmail.com

 * Done some research about the topic
-* Helped @yash100799 and @DeepyanshShah in connecting Frontend and Backend with database
+* Helped @yash100799 and @yashmpandit in connecting Frontend and Backend with database

 @Hroy08 royhritik2208@gmail.com